LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D1-Objects.md

   const fili = new Object();
   ```

-  We'll cover this in the next class.
+  We'll cover object constructors in the next class.

 - Object literal

   We'll focus on this approach today.

-  Create an object literal without adding any properties or methods:
+  This code will create an object literal without adding any properties or methods:

   ```javascript
   const thorin = {};
   ```

-  Create an object with properties and methods:
+  This is how you create an object with properties and methods:

   ```javascript
   const fili =